Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Two-Step Sequential Design for Joint Sampling of Counties and Treatment Conditions

-To compute a single acquisition value from this multi-output posterior, we employ a scalarized posterior transform.
-This transform applies a fixed weight vector $\mathbf{w} = [1/3, 1/3, 1/3]^\top$ to the posterior distribution, effectively averaging the predictions across all three parameters:

-where $\mu$ and $\sigma^2$ are the combined mean and variance.
+To compute a single acquisition value from these three posteriors, we employ a scalarized posterior transform.
+This transform applies a fixed weight vector $\mathbf{w} = [1/3, 1/3, 1/3]^\top$ to the posterior distribution, effectively averaging the predictions across all three parameters: where $\mu$ and $\sigma^2$ are the combined mean and variance.
 More generally, $\mathbf{w}$ may be specified to emphasize particular components of the response function, depending on modeling objectives or policy focus.
-The SNR acquisition function is then defined as:
+The SNR-based acquisition function is then defined as:

+Note that $\alpha_{\text{SNR}}(c)$ in \eqref{eq:snr} is the coefficient of variation of the scalarized prediction (the reciprocal of the signal-to-noise ratio $\mu/\sigma$); maximizing this reciprocal form prioritizes counties whose predictive uncertainty is largest relative to the expected outcome.